frougon/TeX-stuff/LaTeX/mmxref/README.md

 ### License

 This package is free software released under the LaTeX Project Public License version 1.3 or (at your option) any later version.
-See mmxref.sty and COPYING.txt.
+See `mmxref.sty` for the precise licensing information.

 ### Thanks